Models Genesis: Results

 \subsection{Models Genesis surpass existing pre-trained 3D models}

 We have evaluated our Models Genesis with existing publicly available pre-trained 3D models on five distinct medical target tasks.
 As shown in \tablename~\ref{tab:top_existing_models}, Genesis Chest CT noticeably contrasts with any other existing 3D models, which have been pre-trained by full supervision.
-Note that, in the liver segmentation task (\texttt{LCS}), Genesis Chest CT is slightly outperformed by MedicalNet \jlreplace{because of the benefit from supervised pre-training on the LiTS dataset in their proxy task.}{because of the benefit that MedicalNet gained from its (fully) supervised pre-training on the LiTS dataset directly.} Further statistical tests reveal that Genesis Chest CT still yields comparable performance with MedicalNet at $p=0.05$ level.
+Note that, in the liver segmentation task (\texttt{LCS}), Genesis Chest CT is slightly outperformed by MedicalNet because of the benefit that MedicalNet gained from its (fully) supervised pre-training on the LiTS dataset directly.
+Further statistical tests reveal that Genesis Chest CT still yields comparable performance with MedicalNet at $p=0.05$ level.
 For the rest four target tasks, Genesis Chest CT achieves superior performance against all its counterparts by a large margin, demonstrating the effectiveness and transferability of the learned features of Models Genesis, which are beneficial for both classification and segmentation tasks.